Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons: Deviation from equilibrium averages

-We now discuss how to relate, computationally, the equilibrium and non-equilibrium expectation values.
-Because the equilibrium distribution $P_{eq; \{q'\}}(\{q'\}';{\cal{W}})$ is, for large systems sizes, essentially a delta-function in $\{q'\}$ (and all additional numbers ${\cal{W}}$), we may explicitly write the expectation values in the driven system as
+We now relate the equilibrium and non-equilibrium expectation values.
+Because the equilibrium distribution $P_{eq; \{q'\}}(\{q'\}';{\cal{W}})$ is, for large systems, essentially a delta-function in $\{q'\}$ (and all additional numbers ${\cal{W}}$), we may explicitly write the expectation values in the driven system as

 That is, {\it the expectation values of the observables ${\cal{O}}_{c}$ in the driven system may be expressed as weighted sums of the equilibrium averages} $\langle {\cal{O}}_{c} \rangle_{eq;\{q'\};{\cal{W}}}$ with the weights given by the finite width $\sigma_{q}$ distribution $P(q';{\cal{W}})$ that we focused on in the earlier Sections \cite{non-eq-comment}.
 The equilibrium expectation values $\langle {\cal{O}}_{c} \rangle_{eq;\{q'\};{\cal{W}}}$ of Eq. (\ref{equil_av}) are experimentally known in many cases.
 Thus, to predict the expectation values in the driven system, we need to know $P(q';{\cal{W}})$.
 In Eq. (\ref{equil-neq}), we allowed the probability distribution of the driven system to depend both on the general state variables characterizing the eigenstates of $H$ along with any additional quantum numbers ${\cal{W}}$ that might be selected to define various equilibrium ensembles (e.g., the sectors of positive and negative magnetization in low temperature Ising systems or qualitatively similar sectors describing the broken translational and rotational symmetries of an equilibrium low temperature crystal).